LLi-Lab/LiLi-Lab/index.md

 title: Home
 ---

-# Welcome to the Wang Lab!
+# Welcome to the Li Lab!

  Cells serve as the fundamental building blocks of the human body, and a key objective in life science is to unravel their mysteries: their identity, origins, and fates.